Dogue De Bordeaux

 You can alternate with ready-made food and meat feeding.
 In the morning, time is usually short.
 Here the ready-made food (dry or wet) is a good solution.
 In the evening, meat (raw or cooked) with vegetables is the varied option.

-In general, the care of the Dogue de Bordeaux is not costly.
-The short soft coat is sufficiently taken care of with regular brushing.
-The control of the claws is not more elaborate than in other dog breeds.
+Grooming the Dogue de Bordeaux is generally not complicated.
+The short, soft coat is sufficiently groomed by regular brushing.
+Claw care is no more complex than with other dog breeds.

-The pronounced skin folds can become more of a problem.
-You should check this area regularly.
-Quick help with small skin irritations or inflammations can minimize the problem.
+The pronounced skin folds are somewhat more problematic.
+This area should be checked regularly.
+Quick help with minor skin irritation or inflammation can minimize the problem.

-This breed is more prone to diseases in the eye area.
-This refers especially to the eyelids.
-Possible are drooping eyelids (ectropion) and rolled eyelids (entropion).
+This breed is more susceptible to eye diseases.
+This mainly affects the eyelids.
+Drooping eyelids (ectropion) and curled eyelids (entropion) are possible.

-The Dogue de Bordeaux can tolerate physical stress and great heat worse.
-The reason is the short nose.
-With anesthesia it can also come to problems.
+The Dogue de Bordeaux tolerates physical exertion and extreme heat less well.
+The reason for this is its short nose.
+Problems can also occur during anesthesia.

-Many large and heavy dogs have problems with the joints.
-The Great Dane is no exception.
-Hip dysplasia (HD), elbow dysplasia and calcification of the spine (spondylosis) can occur.
+Many large and heavy dogs have problems with their joints.
+The Dogue de Bordeaux is no exception.
+Hip joint dysplasia (HD), elbow dysplasia and calcification of the spine (spondylosis) can occur.

-The risk of the dreaded gastric distortion can be reduced.
-The division of the feed ration into at least two portions.
-No "sporting" activities after feeding.
+The risk of the dreaded stomach torsion can be reduced.
+Divide the feed ration into at least two portions.
+No "sporting" activities after eating.

-Unfortunately, the life expectancy is generally not high.
-The data in the various sources are different.
-They vary between 5 and 10 years of life expectancy.
-Accidents are also included in the statistics.
+Unfortunately, life expectancy is generally not high.
+The figures vary depending on the source.
+They vary between 5 and 10 years life expectancy.
+The statistics also include accidents.

 Suitable accessories

-The basic equipment for the dog accessories includes a collar or chest harness.
-In addition, the matching dog leash is a matter of course.
-For the dark season should be purchased luminous collars.
+The basic equipment of dog accessories includes a collar or chest harness.
+A suitable dog lead is a matter of course.
+Luminous collars should be purchased for the dark season.

-A Dogue de Bordeaux should not be on the couch.
-As a place to lie down and sleep, there are suitable dog baskets with dog mattresses.
-Or would you rather have a dog bed without an edge?
-There are numerous variants for indoors and outdoors.
+The Dogue de Bordeaux does not belong on the couch.
+There are suitable dog baskets with dog mattresses for lying and sleeping.
+Or would you prefer a dog bed without an edge?
+There are many options for indoors and outdoors.

 Suitable dog bowls for food and water are available in various designs.
-You can choose between the floor or stand variant.
+You can choose between floor and floor-standing versions.

-Sporting accessories are less likely for a Dogue de Bordeaux.
-But still there are many ways to keep this intelligent dog busy.
-The manufacturers of dog accessories have numerous intelligence games on offer.
+Sporting accessories are less of an option for a Dogue de Bordeaux.
+Nevertheless, there are many ways to keep this intelligent dog busy.
+Dog accessory manufacturers offer numerous intelligence games.

 Origin & History

-Dogue de Bordeaux belongs to the group of Molossians.
+The Dogue de Bordeaux belongs to the Molosser group.
 The ancestors of this dog breed were already mentioned in the 14th century.
-The "Alaner" and the "Saupacker" were hunting dogs.
-They were used in France for hunting wild boar and other large game.
+The "Alans" and "Saupackers" were hunting dogs.
+They were used in France to hunt wild boar and other large game.

-During the French Revolution (1789) these dogs were almost exterminated.
+During the French Revolution (1789), these dogs were almost wiped out.
 The French nobility used the Dogue de Bordeaux as a hunting dog.
-This circumstance almost became her undoing.
+This was almost its downfall.

-The first dog show was in Paris in 1863.
-In the Jardin d'Acclimatation the Dogue de Bordeaux was shown for the first time.
-The dog breed was presented under its name.
+The first dog show took place in Paris in 1863.
+The Dogue de Bordeaux was exhibited for the first time in the Jardin d'Acclimatation.
+The breed was presented under its name.

 The name of this breed comes from the French city of Bordeaux.
-According to tradition, this dog breed was especially popular with the local butchers.
+According to legend, this dog breed was particularly popular with the city's butchers.

-In 1883, the male "Bataille" was awarded in Paris.
-The breed standard of the Dogue de Bordeaux was different at that time.
+In 1883, the male dog "Bataille" was awarded a prize in Paris.
+The breed standard of the Dogue de Bordeaux was different back then.
 They were wrinkle-free, lighter and smaller.
-Moreover, the breeding standard did not require solid color.
-The awarded male had a black mask.
+In addition, the breeding standard did not require a solid color.
+The award-winning male dog had a black mask.

-Pierre Megnin fixed the breed standard in 1896 in the book "Vom Wesen der waren Doggen".
+Pierre Megnin laid down the breed standard in 1896 in his book "Vom Wesen der waren Doggen".

 During the two world wars, the population of the Dogue de Bordeaux declined sharply.
 It was on the verge of extinction.
-The German Dogue de Bordeaux Club (founded in 1908) tried to revive the breed from 1947.
-In the 60s, the popularity increased again.
+The German Dogue de Bordeaux Club (founded in 1908) endeavored to revive the breed from 1947 onwards.
+Popularity increased again in the 1960s.

 The FCI breed standard was published in 1971.
-Raymond Triquet and Maurice Luquet established the criteria.
-This was the basis for today's Standard No. 116.
+Raymond Triquet and Maurice Luquet laid down the criteria.
+This was the basis for today's standard no. 116.